mederic/enhanced-adb/README.md

 adb: error: connect failed: more than one device/emulator
 ```

-Tired of seeing that line ?
+Tired of seeing that line?
 So did I!
 Let's replace it by:

 ```
 $ adb ...